pensjonatus/flash-fiction/blog/on-the-phone.md

 ---
-title: 'On the Phone'
+title: On the Phone
 date: '2012-02-27'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 John stirred in the dark.
 Right after his sudden awakening, came the sound of